 Conclusion

-Changing helmets when purchasing a fast electric scooter is therefore not just a matter of caution, it is a necessity.
+Changing your helmet when buying a fast electric scooter is therefore not just a matter of caution, it’s a necessity.
 As we have seen, a helmet must be able to reduce the risk of serious injuries, provide optimal protection even at high speeds, and comply with legal standards.

 A certified helmet guarantees you a safe ride.
-It is a wise investment that can make all the difference on the road.
+It’s a wise investment that can make all the difference on the road.
 Ultimately, choosing a good helmet means riding with confidence and protecting what matters most: your life.